 Anyone working in Canada is required to have a Social Insurance Number (SIN).
 It means that any international student who wishes to work in Canada must first obtain a Social Insurance Number (SIN).
 Applications for a Social Insurance Number (SIN) can be submitted to Service Canada (a government agency) in person or by mail.
 However, to apply for a SIN, your study permit must have particular details.
 One or all of the conditions specified below must be stated in the permit.
 If certain restrictions are not stated on your permit, you should simply request to add them.
 The following prerequisites must be met to apply for a Social Insurance Number (SIN):

-Before the amendments implemented in 2014, student work permits were classified into two types:
+Before the amendments that were implemented in 2014, student work permits were classified into two types:

 The vast majority of study permits now allow Indian students to work both on and off-campus, under the new regulations.
 However, at times, you might face some restrictions when working on or off-campus.
 The permit will specify the student's working authorization, including where the student can and cannot work.
 If you believe that you will be able to work during your studies but your authorization is not indicated on your study permit, you should request to change the permit before starting any job.